schlich/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

     parent: getting_started
 ---

-Getting started is often the hardest part of anything.
-On Loomio, it involves getting everyone signed up, familiar with the tool, and comfortable making decisions together.
+Getting started on Loomio means getting everyone signed up, familiar with the tool, and comfortable making decisions together.
 If done well, the group will come to life as people take the initiative to start discussions and raise proposals.

 Most Loomio groups need a champion to help them get going, and then they build their own momentum.
 If you're reading this, that champion is probably you!

-# Introduce Loomio
+## Introduce Loomio

 Have a discussion with your group about using Loomio.